Toggle Menu

 1. Consider planting a wildlife habitat on your property.
 Basic elements include fresh water (i.e., a bird bath and, if in a yard, water low to the ground); plants and feeders that provide nourishment for birds, insects, etc.; and rocks, trees, bushes and/or bird houses for shelter and nesting.

-2. Purchase plants that are native to your area (aka Naturescape and Xeriscape).
+2. Purchase plants that are native to your area (aka Naturescape (learn more) and Xeriscape).

 3. Learn how to attract hummingbirds, butterflies and birds